Skip to main content

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2021-10-05.
 Grade methodology: LakeGrade methodology.

-Track Hawthorne Hills South Pond
+Watch Hawthorne Hills South Pond water quality

 Subscribe for LakeQuality updates by email.
 No spam, unsubscribe anytime.